top of page

 Lindsey Markwood

-There are over 6000 cenotes in the Yucatan Peninsula.
+There are over 6000 cenotes in the Yucatan Peninsula in Mexico.
 Yes, that is a lot.
-So what exactly is a cenote, why are they important, and why should you go visit one?
+This area is home to the highest concentration of cenotes in the world.
+What exactly is a cenote, why are they important, and should visiting a cenote be included on a vacation to the Mexican Caribbean?

-Cenotes are similar to a natural well or water reservoir commonly found in Mexico.
+Starting with the basics, cenotes are similar to a natural well or water reservoir commonly found in Mexico.
 They have a limestone surface that has collapsed to some degree.
+Think of it similar to a sinkhole that has a good chance of being filled with water.
 There are 4 kinds of cenotes:

 What can you do in a cenote?
 Depending on which cenote you go to, you can zip line, jump from platforms, snorkel, swim, repel, scuba dive, kayak, or rappel.